ielashi/playground/p90x/README.md

 ## Notes

 ### Week 3
+* **Day 6: 2021.01.23**
+  Did both Stretch X and Kenpo X. Caught up with the original schedule.

 * **Day 6: 2021.01.22**
   Legs + Back + AbRipper.
 This time around I did slightly less reps in pull-ups, but with cleaner form and an isometric hold.